Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - For the topping, you’ll be making a simple cake-like topping.
 You’ll need flour, vanilla, melted butter, some leavening, sugar and milk.

-- The topping couldn’t be simpler: In a medium bowl goes the flour, baking powder and salt, sugar, milk, melted butter and vanilla.
+- Make the topping: In a medium bowl goes the flour, baking powder and salt, sugar, milk, melted butter and vanilla.

-- And then the topping goes on top of the filling in a baking dish.
+- Add the topping goes on top of the filling in a baking dish.
+And then bake!

 Easy Apple Cobbler Recipe